Big Trees and Floodplain:

 Important Note to Paddlers:

-The Lower Mississippi is not for beginners, although there a couple of places beginners can get a taste of its waters (such as Everett Lake, the Mud Island Memphis Harbor and the Caruthersville Harbor -- and other protected flat water places connected to the big river -- see page “Beginner Paddlers on the Lower Mississippi River”).
+The Lower Mississippi is not for beginners, although there a couple of side channel places that beginners can get a taste of the big waters (in backwater places that open to the river such as Lake Ferguson and the Greenville Harbor, Lake Lee, Matthew’s Bend, Bunch’s Cut-Off, Old River, Stack Island Back Channel -- and other protected flat water places connected to the big river -- see page “Beginner Paddlers on the Lower Mississippi River”).
 Advance paddlers only in the main channel.
 You should be capable of self-rescue, and you should have previous big river experience, in specific: large volume waters with long crossings and industrial traffic (towboats).
 Your skills should include self-rescue, long ferry-crossings, paddling in the wind, paddling in the vicinity of towboats, paddling through violent boils, violent eddies, and large whirlpools.
 Ultimately you must decide whether you are capable of safely paddling the big river, and whether you are capable of leading your family or friends on the same.
 Be cautious.
 Take your time.
 Swallow your ambition and pride.
 Impatience has been the root cause of most problems encountered by Lower Mississippi River paddlers.
 Enjoy the moment, not the destination.
 Turn around if you aren’t sure or aren’t prepared.
-Use the Rivergator Safety section to asses specific skills and recommendations.
+Use the Rivergator Safety section to assess specific skills and recommendations.
 Check the river levels and weather forecast with special attention to wind speed and direction.
 Carry extra food, water, and all-weather protection.
-Wear wetsuit or drysuit in cold water seasons (November though April).
+Wear wetsuit or dry suit in cold water seasons (November through April).
 Carry cell phone and VHF Marine radio.
 Carry an extra paddle and leave a route plan with someone on shore.
 Large groups can notify the Coast Guard who will keep the towboat pilots informed of your progress.